top of page

 What makes Thrive Perinatal & Thrive Women's and Children's Health different from other services?

 Dr Miranda Bradley has a vision to provide a different and more holistic type of medical care to women and children.
-She offers longer consultations (often 40 - 60 mins+) which provide an opportunity for her to explore and comprehensively address ALL issues of concern, often in a single visit.
+Her consultations are usually of longer durations, 45- 60 mins+, which provide an opportunity for her to explore and comprehensively address all issues of concern, often in a single visit.

-Because Dr Bradley is a GP, patients also have the benefit that they can claim a Medicare rebate on out of pocket expenses for Face to Face and Home Visit consultations and also some eligible Telehealth consultations.
-This may be up to 80% of the out of pocket fee if you have registered for and met the Extended Medicare Safety Net threshold for the current year.
+Because Dr Bradley is a GP, patients have the benefit that they can claim a Medicare rebate for Face to Face consultations, Home Visit consultations and also some eligible Telehealth consultations.

 Can I see you for other GP-related medical concerns?

-Dr Miranda Bradley's practice has a primary focus on Perinatal care, Perinatal mental health, Women's and Childrens health and breastfeeding support.
-If you have any issues that are outside this scope then she will discuss what will be the best option for you and your ongoing care.
+Dr Miranda Bradley's practice has a primary focus on Perinatal care & mental health, Women's and Infant health and breastfeeding support.
+If you have any issues that are outside this scope then she can discuss what will be the best option for you and your ongoing care.

 Do you offer "Shared Antenatal Care"?